barnerburner/TidyDataProject/CodeBook.md

 #####[46] "OverallFrequencyBodyAccelerometerStandardDeviation()-Z-axis"
 (double) Overall mean standard deviation of the body's effect on the phone's accelerometer along the Z-axis over the frequency domain.
 #####[47] "OverallFrequencyBodyAccelerometerMeanFrequency()-X-axis"
-(double) Overall mean frequency of the body's effect on the phone's accelerometer along the X-axis.
+(double - hertz) Overall mean frequency of the body's effect on the phone's accelerometer along the X-axis.
 #####[48] "OverallFrequencyBodyAccelerometerMeanFrequency()-Y-axis"
-(double) Overall mean frequency of the body's effect on the phone's accelerometer along the Y-axis.
+(double - hertz) Overall mean frequency of the body's effect on the phone's accelerometer along the Y-axis.
 #####[49] "OverallFrequencyBodyAccelerometerMeanFrequency()-Z-axis"
-(double) Overall mean frequency of the body's effect on the phone's accelerometer along the Z-axis.
+(double - hertz) Overall mean frequency of the body's effect on the phone's accelerometer along the Z-axis.
 #####[50] "OverallFrequencyBodyAccelerometerJerkMean()-X-axis"
 (double) Overall mean of the body's jerk effect on the phone's accelerometer along the X-axis over the frequency domain.
 #####[51] "OverallFrequencyBodyAccelerometerJerkMean()-Y-axis"